jeroenhe/elasticsearch-docker-cluster/README.md

 _Starting with Elastic Stack 6.8 and 7.1, security features like TLS encrypted communication, role-based access control (RBAC), and more are available for free within the default distribution.
 In this blog post, we’re going to cover how to get started with using these features to secure your Elasticsearch clusters._

 [(source)](https://www.elastic.co/blog/getting-started-with-elasticsearch-security)

+## Snapshots

+A folder has been bind-mounted to all elasticsearch nodes already with the purpose of sharing snapshots with the docker host.
+This folder is relative from this directory: `./shared_folder`.
+When registering a (fs-type) snapshot repository inside elasticsearch, you should make it point to `/shared_folder` from inside the container.